Everything defined with us

 • Right to data portability, you can request that your data be received in a structured, commonly used and machine-readable format.

-You can exercise your privacy rights through us GDPR request form.
+You can exercise your privacy rights through us AVG request form.
 To ensure that the request for inspection has been made by you, we ask you to perform an ID check.

 If you are not satisfied with how your personal data is or has been processed by Haagsch Recherchebureau, you can make use of our legal obligations complaints procedure.